The Tobacco Control Initiative

 IMPORTANT NOTE:

-This summary of pharmacotherapy information
+This summary of pharmacotherapy information was

-summary does not contain all possible information
+does not contain all possible information about

-about the products listed.
+the products listed.
 This summary is for

 informational purposes only, and is not intended